cheatsheet1999/FrontEndCollection/Interview/Node Interview.md

 ## 1. What is Node.js and why is it important?
 ## 2. How does the event loop work in Node.js?

+JavaScript is a single-threaded programming language.
+This means that JavaScript can do only one thing at a single point in time.
+The JavaScript engine executes a script from the top of the file and works its way down.
+It creates the execution contexts, pushes, and pops functions onto and off the call stack in the execution phase.

 The event loop in Node.js is a mechanism that allows the execution of JavaScript code in a non-blocking way, by using an event-driven, asynchronous programming model.
 The event loop is a single thread that runs in the background and handles all the tasks that are scheduled by the JavaScript runtime, such as I/O operations, timers, and promises.

 The event loop operates in a continuous loop, where it repeatedly checks the message queue, also known as the task queue, for new tasks to execute.
 When a task is added to the queue, the event loop will start processing it.
 Once a task is completed, the event loop will check for any new tasks in the queue, and continue to process them in the order they were received.